 The Blue Cross Blue Shield health benefits plan, available to benefits eligible employees to elect, gives employees access to drug and alcohol counseling, treatment and rehabilitation programs.
 The Substance Abuse toll-free phone line is 800-346-3986 for employees on the HMO plan (this needs a referral from the Primary Care Physician), and the toll-free phone line for the PPO plan is 800-851-7498.

-In late fall of 2013, a Residence Life Alcohol Policy was created which applies to all residential areas on campus.
+In 2017, a Residence Life Alcohol Policy was revised in collaboration with Student Senate which applies to all residential areas on campus.
 Key elements of the policy include:

 In addition to the Residence Life Alcohol Policy, the Residence Life staff requires: